Skip to main content

 • Follow the cairns carefully across the tablelands.
 In cloud it is easy to lose the route, and bail-out options off the ridge are limited.

-Want to add a peak, swap which hut you sleep in, or split the ridge over three days instead of two?Open the free planner to drag stops between days, add your own stops, and map the whole traverse live.
+Want to add a peak, swap which hut you sleep in, or split the ridge over three days instead of two?Open the planner to drag stops between days, add your own stops, and map the whole traverse live.

 3